longseespace/netflix_patch/README.md

 # Netflix HD Patch APK

+Follow me on Twitter for new updates 🙏 https://twitter.com/longseespace

 **FOR EDUCATIONAL PURPOSE ONLY**

 Patched Netflix App for Android enabling Widevine L1 allowing not certified devices to play HD